diegomics/VGP_Asian_elephant/extras/README.md

 .
 Option A: using slurm with: `bash 3a.Run_RepeatM_slurm.sh`

 .
-Option B: in a single machine (no slurm) using 12 cpus and 48 Gb of RAM: `nohup bash 3b.Run_RepeatM.sh 2>&1 &`
+Option B: in a single machine (no slurm) using 12 cpus and 48 Gb of RAM with: `nohup bash 3b.Run_RepeatM.sh 2>&1 &`